tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![Convert Schema is highlighted on the SSMA toolbar.](./media/ssma-toolbar-convert-schema.png "Select Convert Schema")

-17. After about a minute the conversion should have completed.
+17. After about a minute the conversion should have completed

 18. In the SQL Server Metadata Explorer, observe that new schema objects have been added.
-For example, under Northwind, Schemas, NW, Tables you should see the tables from the Oracle database.
+For example, under Northwind, Schemas, NW, Tables you should see the tables from the Oracle database

     ![NW is selected in the SQL Server Metadata Explorer, and tables from the Oracle database are visible below that.](./media/ssma-sql-server-metadata-explorer-nw-tables.png "Observe new schema objects")

-19. In the output pane, you will notice a message that the conversion finished with 1 error, and 22 warnings.
+19. In the output pane, you will notice a message that the conversion finished with 1 error, and 22 warnings

     ![The conversion message is highlighted in the Output window.](./media/ssma-convert-schema-output.png "View the conversion message")

-20. To view the errors, select the **Error List** at the bottom of the SSMA screen.
+20. To view the errors, select the **Error List** at the bottom of the SSMA screen

     ![Errors List is highlighted at the bottom of the SSMA screen.](./media/ssma-error-list.png "Select Errors List")

-21. Select **Warnings** to hide the warnings, and leave only Errors displayed.
+21. Select **Warnings** to hide the warnings, and leave only Errors displayed

     ![The Warnings notification is highlighted in the Errors List.](./media/ssma-warnings.png "Warning tab")